Kodi (film): Plot

 Enraged and embarrassed, the Democratic leader plots to keep Kodi silent by announcing him as their by-election candidate – now running right against Rudra.
 When the Republican party finds out about Kodi and Rudra's relationship, they start pressuring her to give up her candidacy.
 Photos of Rudra and Kodi's vacations leak online, and the campaign is stalled.
-The Chief Minister tells Rudra to slide the campaign in her favour within a day, or he will change candidate.
+The Chief Minister tells Rudra to slide the campaign in her favour within a day, or he will change the candidate.
 A depressed Rudra asks Kodi to meet her in the woods to talk, and she tells him about the ex-minister standing in her way to success before she eliminated him.
 They get ambushed by goons that Arivazhagan sent to kill Rudra, but Kodi beats them up.
 Rudra suddenly backstabs Kodi, apologises, and tells him that he was her last obstacle.
-Kodi is broken by betrayal but decides to die for her, and the by-elections are cancelled for three months due to the death of the candidate.
+Kodi is broken by betrayal but decides to die for her, and the by-elections are cancelled for three months due to the candidate's death.

 Anbu goes to quarrel with Kodi's party members, and he is kicked out.
 Rudra meets Kodi's family and tells them she can convince her party to give Anbu the candidacy for MLA.
-Though the mother declines it angrily, Anbu accepts it and wins the by-election unopposed.
+Though Kodi's mother angrily declines it, Anbu accepts it and wins the by-election unopposed.
 Rudra is made the full-time District Secretary and an MP of Rajya Sabha as a bonus.
 Anbu, as MLA, comes to congratulate her; his look and body language are now completely changed to match his brother Kodi's, much to Rudra's dismay.
 Anbu lets her know that he is very invested and interested in his brother's murder as well as the mercury waste issue.

 Kotraivel, a member of the Democratic party, finds a forest camera hidden in the woods that recorded Rudra killing Kodi.
 He threatens Rudra with this and tells her to fix the mercury waste issue.
-Rudra uses Crime Branch Inspector V. Ravichandran as a pawn to destroy the evidence and kill Kotraivel but is still afraid of Anbu finding out about everything as he is taking the documents about the factory to the court.
+Rudra uses Crime Branch Inspector V. Ravichandran as a pawn to destroy the evidence and kill Kotraivel, but is still afraid of Anbu finding out about everything, as he is taking the documents about the factory to the court.

-In an attempt to stop him, Rudra kidnaps his mother and Bhagat and tells Anbu to come to the factory.
-Anbu realises that Rudra killed Kodi and he gets into a fight with Rudra's goons, Kotraivel and Marimuthu, resulting in Anbu coming on top.
+In an attempt to stop him, Rudra kidnaps his mother, and Bhagat and tells Anbu to come to the factory.
+Anbu realises that Rudra killed Kodi and gets into a fight with Rudra's goons, Kotraivel, and Marimuthu, resulting in Anbu coming on top.
 He had come to the factory to kill Rudra, but his mother tells him that it is not worth it and to spare her.
-After they leave, Bhagat impales Rudra with an iron rod, saying he wished for Rudra and Kodi to live happily but she ruined it, and leaves her for dead.
+After they leave, Bhagat impales Rudra with an iron rod, saying he wished for Rudra and Kodi to live happily, but she ruined it, and leaves her for dead.